runarmyklebust/app-metafields/README.md

 ## Big TODO:s

-- [ ] Remove the mixin and "force" it to be added by all sites?
-- [ ] Or ... expand this App to also do SEO-stuff (then mixin is useful for both)
+- [ ] Expand this App to also do SEO-stuff (then mixin is useful for both)
+  - [x] Control meta description
+  - [ ] Control title (detect if already present - then replace)